-1939 Actor James Barton, a star of the Broadway hit Tobacco Road, returns to the show today after having been fired the previous February after quarreling with his co-stars backstage.
-Box office grosses had reportedly been decreasing since Barton’s departure and his return is intended to boost ticket sales upward.
+1939 Actor James Barton, star of the Broadway hit Tobacco Road, returns to the show after being fired in February for quarreling with his co-stars backstage.
+Box office grosses had reportedly dropped since Barton’s departure and his return is intended to boost ticket sales.

-1980 A short-lived revival of Meredith Willson’s The Music Man opens tonight at City Center.
-The musical, starring Dick Van Dyke as con-artist Harold Hill, will run 21 performances before closing June 22.
+1980 A short-lived revival of Meredith Willson’s The Music Man opens at City Center.
+The musical—starring Dick Van Dyke as con artist Harold Hill, and a young Christian Slater as Winthrop—runs 21 performances before closing June 22.

 1984 Peter Sellars is appointed artistic director of the Kennedy Center in Washington, D.C.
-Sellars is known for his avant-garde directing methods.
-One example found Sellars having the Don in Don Giovanni eating a Big Mac during the banquet scene of that opera.
+Sellars is known for his avant-garde directing methods, such as having the Don in Don Giovanni eat a Big Mac during the banquet scene.

 2001 Chita Rivera launches a national tour of the musical Casper, about the friendly ghost of cartoon fame, but the show does not continue on to Broadway.

-2008 A portrait of the late, legendary artist Louise Nevelson is created by her longtime friend — Edward Albee — in the world premiere of Occupant, starring Larry Bryggman and Mercedes Ruehl, at Off-Broadway’s Signature Theatre Company.
-This isn’t the first time Signature tried to shape the play; Neal Huff and the late Anne Bancroft created the roles in previews for an earlier 2002 Signature production that shut down due to Bancroft falling ill.
+2008 A portrait of the late, legendary artist Louise Nevelson is created by her longtime friend Edward Albee in the world premiere of Occupant, starring Larry Bryggman and Mercedes Ruehl, at Off-Broadway’s Signature Theatre Company.
+This isn’t the first time Signature tried to shape the play; Neal Huff and Anne Bancroft created the roles in previews for an earlier 2002 production that shut down when Bancroft fell ill.

 2011 Lysistrata Jones, the Douglas Carter Beane-Lewis Flinn musical that rips a page out of Aristophanes’ ancient comedy about women withholding sex in protest of war, bounds onto a Greenwich Village basketball court, opening at the Judson Memorial Church Gymnasium.
-The production will transfer to Broadway in November 2011.
+The production transfers to Broadway later that year.

-Also in 2011, Signature Theatre Company’s production of Tony Kushner’s The Illusion, based on the play by 17th-century tragic playwright Pierre Corneille, opens at the Peter Norton Space.
-Michael Mayer directs the Off-Broadway staging featuring Peter Bartlett, Lois Smith, David Margulies, Sean Dugan, Amanda Quaid, Henry Stram, Merritt Wever and Finn Wittrock.
+2011, Signature Theatre Company’s production of Tony Kushner’s The Illusion opens at the Peter Norton Space.
+Michael Mayer directs the Off-Broadway staging based on a play by 17th-century tragic playwright Pierre Corneille.
+The cast features Peter Bartlett, Lois Smith, David Margulies, Sean Dugan, Amanda Quaid, Henry Stram, Merritt Wever, and Finn Wittrock.

 2014 Kenneth Branagh makes his New York stage debut in an immersive production of Macbeth, opening at the Park Avenue Armory.
 Directed by Branagh and Rob Ashford, the production was first seen at the Manchester International Festival in 2013.
 Alex Kingston, also making her New York stage debut in the production, co-stars as Lady Macbeth.